mrdavemorgan/lepgallery/readme.txt

 == Screenshots ==

+1. The UnGallery top level view.
+A single picture is displayed as are the links to the subdirectories/subgalleries.
+2. Selecting one of the subgallery links above displays the gallery thumbnail view of all JPGs, PNG and GIFs in that directory.
+A breadcrumb trail up to the top level of the galleries is displayed along with the subgalleries.
+These are each generated automatically by reading the file system of your photo directories.
-1. The browsing view.
-One picture is larger and thumbnails for the previous and next picture links are displayed.
+3. Clicking on a thumbnail displays the browsing view.
+One picture is larger and the previous and next picture thumbnail links are displayed.
 There were movie files in this directory, so links to view those are displayed also.
-2. The gallery thumbnail view.
-A breadcrumb trail up to the top level of the gallery is displayed along with the sub-galleries.
-These are each generated automatically by reading the file system of your photo directories.

 == Dependencies ==